Enoch18/health_insurance/README.md

-# Health Insurance Management System for SES Unisure
+# Health Insurance Management System

 ## Overview
-This project is a comprehensive Health Insurance Management System developed for SES Unisure.
+This project is a comprehensive Health Insurance Management System.
 It is built using Laravel and Inertia with React for the frontend, leveraging modern web development practices to create a robust, efficient, and user-friendly system.

 ### Key Features
 - **Policy Management**: Full CRUD operations for managing insurance policies.